egrieco/statical/README.md

 - [ ] Add assistant to help add calendar sources?
 - [ ] Ensure that partial configuration files work i.e. those missing many keys
 - [x] ~~_Create a list of required config keys, the minimum necessary to run statical_~~ (2023-09-15)
-- [ ] Adjust the view links for the closest time period to the current page
+- [ ] Adjust the view links for the closest time period to the current page (link to the item that is >= the current item)
 - [ ] Link day numbers

 ### Setup and Configuration (1.0 Milestone)